 If you have overspent, try to figure out why.
 Are there any adjustments that you can make?
 Are there any other not-so-frequent expenses that you forgot to add?

-It’s in this review process that I realized my family had to make fewer shopping trips in order to stick to the grocery budget.
+It was in this review process that I realized my family had to make fewer shopping trips in order to stick to the grocery budget.
 We had to take accountability for our spending habits and figure out ways to make our budget work around them.

 17. Challenge Yourself To Spend Less